ComputationalGasDynamicsLab/sparta_cases/2D_flow_over_msl/README.md

    - currently, `debug` queue is used on Polaris.
 Different job queue may be used if more computing nodes are used.
  - job scripts are stored in the subfolder `run_scripts`.

-- To dump png file, use `in.circle` input file in the job script;
+- To dump png file, use `in.msl` input file in the job script;
-- To dump surface and grid data, use `in.circle_dump_surf_grid` input file in the job script.
+- To dump surface and grid data, use `in.msl_dump_surf_grid` input file in the job script.
 More updates need to be made to this file
 - Need to write in chemical reactions into in.msl